blackhillsinfosec/Wifi-Forge/docs/labs.md

 *THIS COMPLETES THE LAB*

 # WEP
-To begin the WPA 2 lab, select it from the menu; the following should appear on your screen:
+To begin the WEP lab, select it from the menu; the following should appear on your screen:
 ![image](https://github.com/her3ticAVI/Wifi-Forge/assets/95513994/3955aeac-1bbf-4c0a-adf6-86f1adfc923d)

 The network of this lab consists of an attacker machine "a," from which we will launch our attacks from, and our victim machines.